We are sure you will benefit a great deal using the information in myjwillustration.com. Please keep the following matters in mind:

 - Don't let an illustration overshadow the Scriptures.

-- It is always recommended to review the lessons that discuss the speech quality of illustrations in the 'Ministry School' textbook.
+- It is always recommended to review the lessons that discuss the speech quality of illustrations in the 'Teaching' brochure or 'Benefit' textbook.

 - Many of the secular quotes from prominent figures don't provide a practical application.
 Keep in mind that only some of those quotes are to be used as a positive remark.
 As a matter of fact, quite a few of them serve as a contrast between secular and godly thinking.